networknext/next/docs/getting_production_ready_for_your_game.md

 Then go to the marketplace in Google Cloud and sign up for "Redis Enterprise" (search for it).

-Follow the instructions to setup an instance, making sure you set appropriate options for `maxmemory` and `maxmemory-policy volatile-lru`.
+Follow the instructions to setup an instance, making sure you set appropriate options for `maxmemory <x>gb` and `maxmemory-policy volatile-lru`.

-Follow instructions to setup a service networking link from the redis cluster to your production network.
+Follow instructions to link the redis cluster to your production network.

 Once you have the instance setup, modify `redis_portal_address` and set it to the IP address and port of the discovery endpoint for your redis cluster.